Borneo [Malaysia and Indonesia] - July 2009

 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

-I dream about it, I want to see them, Sangalaki's mantas.
+I dream about it, I want to see them, the mantas of Sangalaki.
 Will they be there?
 Will I have the chance to meet them, to admire the graceful underwater ballet of these harmless giants?

-The pre-departure is also a trip ...
+The pre-departure is also a journey...
 Dreamed, fantasized.
-Nourished with images and stories of other travelers.
+Nourished by images and stories of other travelers.

 I read again and savor with envy the words of Yann Senant :